ginobilinie/codeBook/README.md

 13. reverseNum.cpp: easy logic.
 However, we should know for signed integar, the range is 2^31-1 and -2^31, in C++ words, INT_MAX and INT_MIN.

+14. myatoi.cpp: easy logic.
+However, we should pay attention to the overflow case, and I use long long for the temporary result.

 # old
 for fun, forever